ICELAND HIGHLANDS & NORTH

 We visit the less known, less visited oasis in the Highlands of Iceland

 Major waterfalls such as Aldeyjarfoss and Godafoss, volcanoes, craters and moonscapes.

 As always in Iceland, we will be flexible and adjust to weather and conditions to make the most out of the tour.

 You arrive in Iceland and check into your hotel in Reykjavik.
-We meet at the centrally located hotel at 18.00 and go out for a meeting/dinner in Reykjavik city, where we briefly go through the Iceland Highland tour itinerary, safety and some practical things before we start our adventure in Iceland.
+We meet at the centrally located hotel and go out for a meeting/dinner in Reykjavik city, where we briefly go through the Iceland Highland tour itinerary, safety and some practical things before we start our adventure in Iceland.
 If you arrive early in town, you can photograph some of the attractions such as Harpa Concert Hall, Hallgrimskirkja, Sun Voyager or Perlan.

 DAY 2 – SOUTH COAST TO VÍK

 We travel from Reykjavik and visit the South Coast and Vík.
 Notable locations are Seljalandsfoss, Skógarfoss, Dyrhóley Cape, and Reynisfjara Black beach.
 We end the day in Vík í Mýrdal and rest up before we head into the Highlands.

 DAY 3, 4 AND 5- CENTRAL ICELAND HIGHLANDS